paradigmwit/exchange-rate-alert/README.md

  1. System Variable named TCR - create a system variable named TCR

  2. Configuration file - located at `%HOMEDRIVE%%HOMEPATH%/.tcr` on windows or `~/.tcr` on linux

+Add the token information in the file

+    [default]
+    token=aaaaaaaaa-bbbb-cccc-dddd-eeeeeeeeee

 ---